wandersonwhcr/k8s-examples/keda/README.md

     jobs/app-benchmark
 ```

-Prometheus query interface can be used to check average active connections.
+Prometheus query interface can be used to check the average of active
+connections.

 ```plain
 avg by(namespace, service) (